Marvin Miller (actor): Television

-From 1949 to 1950 he starred as Dr. Yat Fu on the short-lived ABC series Mysteries of Chinatown, with Gloria Saunders cast as his niece.
+From 1949 to 1950 Miller starred as Dr. Yat Fu on the short-lived ABC series Mysteries of Chinatown, with Gloria Saunders cast as his niece, Ah Toy.
 In 1961, Miller guest-starred as Johnny Kelso, with Erin O'Brien, in "The Marble Slab" episode of the Frederick Ziv-, United Artists-, and MGM-produced Bat Masterson, starring Gene Barry.
 Original air date was May 11, 1961.

+Further, in television, he was a narrator on "The F.B.I.", "Police Squad", "Electra Woman and Dyna Girl", plus appeared on "Land of the Lost" and "Love, American Style".

 Miller voiced "Mr. Sun" in the AT&T educational film Our Mr. Sun, and "Hemo" in the AT&T educational film Hemo the Magnificent, parts of a series featuring Dr. Frank C. Baxter and directed by Frank Capra, which was shown on American network television in 1956 and 1957.
 Miller crossed paths with other prolific voice-over artists many times in his career, including June Foray, playing "Deer" in Hemo the Magnificent and in the TV series Rocky and Bullwinkle along with Paul Frees, who voiced "Boris Badenov" in that program.
 Miller and Frees also performed in separate segments on the audio recording Stan Freberg Presents The United States of America Volume One The Early Years.

 Miller made a guest appearance in 1963 on Perry Mason as unscrupulous attorney F.J.
 Weatherby in "The Case of the Lover's Leap".

 Miller voiced Aquaman for the Filmation studio for their 1967 series The Superman/Aquaman Hour of Adventure.
 He was also the voice of pilot/scientist Busby Birdwell in the company's animated series Fantastic Voyage.

 He was the voice of the arrogant alien "Zarn" in three episodes of the second season of Land of the Lost.
 Miller also lent his distinct voice to The Pink Panther Show, often talking with the feline offscreen and asking questions, while also voicing The Inspector, his second Deux Deux and their boss The Commissioner.

+He also won Grammy Awards in 1965 and 1966, for his recordings of stories by Dr. Seuss.

-On The Millionaire, Miller played Michael Anthony in more than 200 episodes, conveying the wishes of the "fabulously wealthy" John Beresford Tipton, Jr., voiced by Paul Frees.
+In more than 200 episodes of The Millionaire, Miller played Michael Anthony, conveying the wishes of the "fabulously wealthy" John Beresford Tipton Jr., voiced by Paul Frees.

 Death

 Miller died in 1985 at the age of 71 from a heart attack.
-He is entombed at Pierce Brothers Westwood Village Memorial Park and Mortuary in Los Angeles.

 For his contribution to the television industry, Marvin Miller has a star on the Hollywood Walk of Fame at 6101 Hollywood Boulevard.